Rethinking Schizophrenia

 With a typical onset during late adolescence or early adulthood, schizophrenia requires lifelong treatment, combining pharmacological and non-pharmacological approaches.
 Early symptom recognition and timely interventions can greatly enhance functional recovery, however recent reports have identified significant gaps in access to timely assessment and shared decision-making, compounded by the unprecedented demand for mental healthcare among young people.
 Such high demands create challenges for health care services in delivering not only timely and evidence-based care but also safe and person-centered, as recommended by the World Health Organization.
 There is a need to improve prevention and care of young individuals with first episode psychosis (the onset of schizophrenia) to safely and effectively transition between various types of care tailored according to individual needs.

-To address these issues, the Rethinking Schizophrenia project is conducting an analysis of patient care pathways across nine European countries (Belgium, Denmark, France, Germany, Hungary, Italy, Poland, Spain, and the UK).
-This project aims to put forward an in-depth patient care pathway analysis in order to define specific strategies to advance the prevention and treatment of schizophrenia.
-Findings will inform policy recommendations to enhance care pathways for young individuals experiencing first-episode psychosis.
+To address these issues, the Rethinking Schizophrenia project conducted an analysis of patient care pathways across nine European countries (Belgium, Denmark, France, Germany, Hungary, Italy, Poland, Spain, and the UK).
+This second part of the project aimed to put forward an in-depth patient care pathway analysis in order to define specific strategies to advance the prevention and treatment of schizophrenia.
+Results highlight the urgent need for a more coordinated and multidisciplinary care approach to schizophrenia care, which fed into concise policy recommendations of the study paper.